 - 20% variable/discretionary expenses

-Lauryn Williams, a financial planning consultant with Student Loan Planner, uses a slightly different version, the 50/15/15/20 breakdown.
+Lauryn Williams, the founder of the financial planning firm Worth Winning, uses a slightly different version, the 50/15/15/20 breakdown.

 - 50%: fixed expenses (including car payment and possibly minimum student loan payment if budget allows)